 In the 19th century, the city continues its industrialization and development with many amenities: it gets a great place Royale (now Jean-Jaurès), and a hall instead of Albinque.
 The year 1859 saw the birth of Jean Jaurès.
 In 1893, Marcel Castres receives Briguiboul, wealthy merchant and painter, especially a legacy consists of three oil paintings of the Aragonese master Francisco de Goya y Lucientes.
 The museum houses the Museum takes the name of Goya in 1947.
 It is now the second Hispanic art museum in France after the Louvre.

-By 1669, Monsignor Michel de Tubouf, Bishop of Castres, the episcopal palace built between the tower and Roman Agout St. Benedict, the only remains of the abbey from the 12th century.
+From 1669, Monsignor Michel Tubouf, Bishop of Castres, built the episcopal palace between Agout and the Roman tower of St. Benedict, the only vestige of the 12th century abbey.
 The plans were designed by the architect Mansart.

-Today it houses the Goya Museum and City Hall.
+Today it houses the Goya and City Museum.

-The garden extends the diocese was designed by Le Nôtre, gardener to the King, the 17th century.
-Jewel, because it is a rare example of a parterre gardens in France.
-Our expertise on the changing terrain of trapezoidal shape, bordered by Agout by deflecting its composition to the right to give it more depth.
-His masterpiece was the floor with 4 compartments, with boxwood arabesques ending with scrolls supported and crowned with palms and scrolls.
-The axis of this magnificent apparent is the whole point of water.
+The garden extends the Bishopric was designed by Le Nôtre, gardener of the King, in the 17th century.
+Jewel, because it is a rare example of parterre gardens in France.
+Ours mastered the bumps trapezoidal bordered by Agout by deflecting its composition to the right to give it more depth.
+His masterpiece was the floor with 4 compartments, the boxwood arabesques ending windings supported and crowned with palms and scrolls.
+The apparent axis of this gorgeous set is the water point.

-Moreover, this garden (garden remarkable ranked since 2004) has been preserved in its entirety, giving it an invaluable historical, cultural and educational, both at national and regional levels.
+In addition, the garden (classified remarkable garden since 2004) has been preserved in its entirety, which gives it a great historical, cultural and educational, both at national and regional level.

-The Goya Museum will offer an overview of Spanish art is unique in France with works by great masters of the 14th century to the present day, sculptures, furniture and a rare collection of arms and currency.
+The Goya Museum will offer an overview of the unique Hispanic art in France with works by great masters of the 14th century to the present day, sculptures, furniture and a rare collection of weapons and currencies.